ava-labs/teleporter/contracts/teleporter/README.md

 ## Properties

-Teleporter provides a handful of useful properties to cross-chain applications that Avalanche Warp Messages do not provide by default.
+TeleporterMessenger provides a handful of useful properties to cross-chain applications that ICM messages do not provide by default.
 These include:

 1. Replay protection: Teleporter ensures that a cross-chain message is not delivered multiple times.
-2. Retries: In certain edge cases when there is significant validator churn, it is possible for an Avalanche Warp Message to be dropped before a valid aggregate signature is created for it.
+2. Retries: In certain edge cases when there is significant validator churn, it is possible for an ICM Message to be dropped before a valid aggregate signature is created for it.
 Teleporter ensures that messages can still be delivered even in this event by allowing for retries of previously submitted messages.
 3. Relay incentivization: Teleporter provides a mechanism for messages to optionally incentivize relayers to perform the necessary signature aggregation and pay the transaction fee to broadcast the signed message on the destination chain.
 4. Allowed relayers: Teleporter allows users to specify a list of `allowedRelayerAddresses`, where only the specified addresses can relay and deliver the Teleporter message.
 Leaving this list empty allows all relayers to deliver.
 5. Message execution: Teleporter enables cross-chain messages to have direct effect on their destination chain by using `evm.Call()` to invoke the `receiveTeleporterMessage` function of destination contracts that implement the `ITeleporterReceiver` interface.

 ## Fees

 Fees can be paid on a per message basis by specifing the ERC20 asset and amount to be used to incentivize a relayer to deliver the message in the call to `sendCrossChainMessage`.
-The fee amount is transferred into the control of the Teleporter contract (i.e. locked) before the Warp message is sent.
+The fee amount is transferred into the control of the Teleporter contract (i.e. locked) before the ICM message is sent.
 The Teleporter contract tracks the fee amount for each message ID it creates.
 When it subsequently receives a message back from the destination chain of the original message, the new message will have a list of receipts identifying the relayer that delivered the given message ID.
 At this point, the fee amount originally locked by Teleporter for the given message will be redeemable by the relayer identified in the receipt.
 If the initial fee amount was not sufficient to incentivize a relayer, it can be added to by using `addFeeAmount`.

 ### Message Receipts and Fee Redemption